roytam1/msdos-player/readme.txt

 	> msdos -d command.com

+On 32bit versions of MS-DOS Player,
 "Get Version Number" API (INT 21H, AH=30H) returns the version number 5.00.
 "Get True Version Number" API (INT 21H, AX=3306H) returns 5.50.
+This is to pretend to be running on NTVDM because VDD is supported.

+On 64bit versions of MS-DOS Player both services return 7.10.

 If you want to change the version number, please specify the option '-vX.XX'.

 	> msdos -v3.30 command.com